openlookeng/hetu-core/hetu-docs/en/functions/regexp.md

 **regexp\_replace(string, pattern, function)** -\> varchar

 Replaces every instance of the substring matched by the regular expression `pattern` in `string` using `function`.
 The `lambda expression <lambda>` `function` is invoked for each match with the [capturing groups](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#cg) passed as an array.
-Capturing group numbers start at one; there is no group for the entire match (if you need this, surround the entire expression with parenthesis). :
+Capturing group numbers start at one; there is no group for the entire match (if you need this, surround the entire expression with parenthesis) :

     SELECT regexp_replace('new york', '(\w)(\w*)', x -> upper(x[1]) || lower(x[2])); --'New York'